JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-09-18-medication_resolver_transform_pipeline_en.md

 Action/treatments are available for branded medication, and SNOMED codes are available for non-branded medication.

 This pipeline can be used with Spark transform.
-You can use medication_resolver_pipeline as Lightpipeline (with annotate/fullAnnotate).
+You can use `medication_resolver_pipeline` as LightPipeline (with annotate/fullAnnotate).

 ## Predicated Entities